 Your family background:

-I was born into a family of cattle-herders, semi-nomadic, pastoralist people in South Kivu in the DRC.
-My childhood was a happy one.
+I was born into a family of cattle-herders, semi-nomadic, pastoralist people in South Kivu in the Democratic Republic of Congo (DRC).
+My childhood was a very happy one.
 I enjoyed helping my mum to fetch water miles away from our village, swimming in the rivers, searching for honey bees in the savanna and beautiful lush and greenery land, gathering nuts, berries and fruits from the trees in forests.

 Tell us something about your leadership roles (employed and voluntary):